Does Amazon deliver on Sunday?

 |---|---|---|---|

-| Amazon Logistics (DSP fleet) | Amazon's own delivery network.
-Drives the bulk of Prime Sunday packages in the metros where the DSP network is dense.
-Share of total volume continues to grow as UPS exits Amazon last-mile and USPS loosens its contract. | Typically morning through evening local time on Sunday, with extended windows during peak season (mid-November through December and Prime Day weeks).
+| Amazon Logistics (DSP fleet + Flex) | Amazon's own delivery network and the primary Sunday carrier.
+Drives the bulk of Prime Sunday packages in the metros where the DSP network is dense, and its share keeps growing as UPS draws down Amazon last-mile volume and the USPS relationship shrinks. | Typically morning through evening local time on Sunday, with extended windows during peak season (mid-November through December and Prime Day weeks).
 Amazon does not publish a fixed Sunday corporate cutoff. | Amazon Logistics overview |

 From the 2013 USPS launch to the 2026 contract shift.